dgold01/TerraSounds/README.md

 # Getting started
 Make sure you have Node.js installed or install it.
 Install the dependencies by running npm install command in the server and client directories.

-To start a local development server: run `nodemon index.ts` command from `server` directory
+To start a local development server:<br>
+run `nodemon index.ts` command from `server` directory

-To start the front end development server: run `npm run dev` command from `myapp` directory
+To start the front end development server:<br>
+run `npm run dev` command from `myapp` directory

 # Tech stack